Bubby Brister: Later career

 After brief stops as a backup quarterback for Philadelphia and the New York Jets, Brister sat out the 1996 season.
 In his first season in Philadelphia in 1993, Brister ranked seventh in the league in passer rating and fourth in lowest interception percentage, starting 8 games with two relief appearances subbing for an injured Randall Cunningham.
 Highlights of the season included his 27 completions, 245 yards, two touchdowns game vs. the Super Bowl champion Dallas Cowboys on Monday Night Football, and a 353 yards, three touchdowns performance in the final game of the regular season, again on Monday Night Football, leading the Eagles to a win over the NFC West champion San Francisco 49ers.
 Brister's interception percentage that year was the lowest in Eagles team history for more than a decade until eclipsed by Donovan McNabb.
 His former teammate in Philadelphia, linebacker Bill Romanowski, had signed with Denver and in 1997 suggested to Broncos head coach Mike Shanahan that he take a look at Brister.

 Brister signed with Denver and became the third-string quarterback for the 1997 season, backing up Hall of Fame quarterback John Elway and Jeff Lewis.
-Brister's only significant playing time in the 1997 season came in a week 17 game against the San Diego Chargers. before the 1998 season Lewis had fallen out of favor with the Broncos, thus Brister became the primary backup quarterback.
+Brister's only significant playing time in the 1997 season came in a week 17 game against the San Diego Chargers.
+Before the 1998 season Lewis had fallen out of favor with the Broncos, thus Brister became the primary backup quarterback.
 During the 1998 season, Elway was forced to sit out a number of games due to injury and Brister started those games in his place.
 Brister played well and the Broncos went undefeated in his starts (4–0); He also broke the team's (then) record for longest rushing touchdown by a quarterback and recorded a higher passer rating than Elway.
 However, when Elway retired in 1999, Brister was passed over for the starting spot in favor of Brian Griese, and the Broncos released him after that season.
-During his three seasons with the Broncos, Griese won two Super Bowl rings.
+During his three seasons with the Broncos, Brister won two Super Bowl rings.

 Brister spent 2000 with the Vikings.
 He signed with the Kansas City Chiefs in 2001 but was cut before the season began.
 He retired from football.
 He finished his career with a passing record of 1,207 completions in 2,212 attempts for 14,445 passing yards and 81 touchdowns.
 Brister played in three conference championship games and two Super Bowls.